Moh-Tayyab/calculator/README.md

     ```bash
     uv pip install .
     ```
-    This will create a virtual environment and install `pytest`.
+    This will create a virtual environment.

 ## How to Run

-You can interact with the calculator functions directly in a Python interpreter.
+To run the interactive calculator:

 1.  **Activate the virtual environment:**
     ```bash